LeszekR/flutter-form-bricks/README.md

 # Flutter Form Bricks

+## Localizations

+Since the lib contains a collection of standard UI messages and names it is localized.
+Follow flutter_localizations usage rules to add lnaguages by adding

 ## Gap analysis

 As part of building this form library, I performed a **systematic gap analysis between Flutter’s